mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Advantages
 """"""""""

-Works with anti aliased line art.
+Works with anti-aliased line art.
 Really quick to get the base work done.
 Can auto-close gaps.

 Disadvantages
 """""""""""""

-No anti aliasing of it’s own.
+No anti-aliasing of its own.
 You have to choose between getting details right or the gaps auto-closed.

 Conclusion
 ----------